uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/docs/steps/create_svg/README.md

 # How to create an SVG for InkCut

+There are many ways images are saved to a file.
 InkCut can only load SVGs.

 ???- question "What is an SVG?"

-    A type of image that consists out of lines, instead out of pixels.
+    A type of image that consists out of lines, e.g. 'A line from (0,0) to (10,20)', instead out of pixels.
+    Due to this, you can zoom in indefinitly on such an image and the lines will always be sharp.

     SVG is an abbreviation of 'Scalable Vector Graphics':